phetsims/phet-info/deployment-info/chipper-2.0.md

     - Add the sim to the [HTML5 Prototypes Google Doc](https://docs.google.com/document/d/1d9j8OGO7qPgdL2YvdMeSbztYt7hGXiAL7hAQLXnH-bU/edit)
     - Notify AP so that he can announce on social media.
     - Notify ON so that he can announce via email.
-- When cost-effective, maintainence releases can be performed on a prototype release branch.
-When not cost-effective, a new version of a prototype may require a new release branch.

 ## PhET-iO Wrapper deployments